platers/obsidian-linter/docs/docs/settings/footnote-rules.md

 Alias: `re-index-footnotes`

-Re-indexes footnote keys and footnote, based on the order of occurrence. **Note: This rule does _not_ work if there is more than one footnote for a key.**
+Re-indexes footnote keys and footnote, based on the order of occurrence. <b>Note: This rule does <i>not</i> work if there is more than one footnote for a key.</b>